SuadeLabs/fire/README.md

 Please see the [contributing guidelines][contributing] and [guiding principles][guiding-principles] if you would like to contribute to this project.

 ### Random FIRE Data Generator
 Included is a [random data generator][random-fire] which will generate data in line with the FIRE schema, but not necessarily realistic. (eg. You might get a loan with a balance of 10 but accrued interest of 1 million)

+### Testing
+You can run tests locally with via `./run_tests.sh`

 ---
 [fire]:         https://suade.org/fire/